-The Shakespeare’s Birthday Celebrations in Stratford-upon-Avon are brought together through the mutual cooperation of nine key organisations, who are all committed to continuing this tradition.
+The Shakespeare’s Birthday Celebrations in Stratford-upon-Avon are brought together through the mutual cooperation of a number of key organisations, who are all committed to continuing this tradition.

 Shakespeare Birthplace Trust host special events and activities at the Shakespeare Family Homes over the celebratory weekend.

-The Shakespeare Birthday Company was created to specifically uphold the tradition of providing a formal luncheon on the day of the principal parade.
+The Shakespeare Birthday Lunch which is hosted and organised by Mr and Mrs Alan Haigh, specifically upholds the tradition of providing a formal luncheon on the day of the Saturday parades.

-The BID also acts as a conduit between the event organisers and businesses in the town centre
+Stratforward BID is the conduit between the event organisers and businesses in the town centre.